debanikd/ApexUMA/Readme.md

    ConfigReader.load_config('your_config.json')
    config = ConfigReader.get_config()
    ```
+   If no configuration file is mentioned the default configuration file name is chose.
+The default is current_directory + "LensConfiguration.json".

 2. **Lumerical API**: The Lumerical path is set in the script; no further action is required if the API is installed properly.